Abdelfattah97/Ecommerce-DB/README.md

-## Database Task
+## Ecommerce DB

-This repository contains tasks and assignment solutions for the database phase of Eng/Ahmed Emad's mentorship.
+This repository contains tasks and solutions from the database phase of Eng/Ahmed Emad's mentorship program.

-The Tasks in this repository revolves around an e-commerce DB sample.
+The focus is on designing, querying and optimizing Ecommerce database to generate effecient reports and insights.

+**Datbase used:** PostgreSQL

 ## Content